One thing that appeals to those interested in the carnivore lifestyle is the variety of options when it comes to eating meat.

 Should I Eat Steak Every Day?

-No, you should not eat steak every day.
+You should not eat steak every day.
 While steak is a good source of protein, it is also high in saturated fat and cholesterol.
 Consuming excessive saturated fat can lead to heart disease and stroke.

 How Many Times a Week Should I Eat Red Meat?